 A common misconception is that limited companies are for larger businesses with multiple directors and numerous employees, but that’s not always the case.
 A limited company can also be run by one person, and you may even do all the work yourself.
 However, when making the decision whether to register as a sole trader or limited company, it’s important to bear in mind that each has their own benefits and drawbacks.
 Your choice will ultimately depend on the industry you’re in, the people you want to work with and the level of control you want over your business.

 Confused about whether setting up a sole trader business is the right step for you?
-Our team of chartered accountants in the UK are on hand to support you with advice on your tax and business needs.
+Our team of chartered accountants are on hand to support you with advice on your tax and business needs.

 Russell Smith is an award-winning accountant and founder of RS Accountancy.
 With over a decade of experience running his company, he has worked with countless small businesses just like yours, helping them grow profits and manage their finances.
 Russell is also a prolific financial writer, having contributed to such publications as The Guardian, The Telegraph and The Daily Mail.